 Image: Étienne-Gaspard Robertson’s Phantasmagoria.
 Illustration by Moreau, first published in Magasin Pittoresque, 1849

-His practice is situated within the domain of inquiry-led creation—connecting artistic and academic discourse through scholarly examination, visual experimentation, and critical reflection.
+His practice is situated within the domain of inquiry-led, creation-based research—connecting artistic and academic discourse through scholarly examination, visual exploration, and critical reflection.
 His methods and perspectives engage critical discourse in fields ranging from cultural studies to ecological thinking rendered through the lens of graphic design.